blabla1337/skf-flask/README.md

   C:\Python27\Scripts\pip.exe install https://github.com/mitsuhiko/flask/tarball/master
   C:\Python27\Scripts\pip.exe install owasp-skf
 ```
-After these steps download the ZIP file from the rep and unpack it.
+After these steps download the source as ZIP file from the github repo and unpack it.
 Now you can start the program by opening the folder and run the skf.py file where you stored it, for example:
 ```
   cd C:\Python27\Lib\site-packages\skf